Fatty Liver Disease: Grades, Causes, Types, Symptoms & Treatment

 • Certain medications

-What Are The Types Of Fatty Liver Disease?
+What are the Types of Fatty Liver Disease?

 There are two main types of fatty liver disease.
 They are:

-• Alcoholic fatty liver disease (AFLD): Alcoholic fatty liver disease is the type of fatty liver that occurs in people due to excess consumption of alcohol.
+Alcoholic fatty liver disease is the type of fatty liver that occurs in people due to excess consumption of alcohol.
 Most of the alcohol you consume is broken down by your liver and eliminated from your body.
 However, the breakdown process may produce toxic substances.
 These chemicals have the potential to harm liver cells, increase inflammation, and impair your body's defense mechanisms.
 Your liver will suffer greater damage the more alcohol you consume.
 The initial phase of alcohol-related liver damage is referred to as alcoholic fatty liver disease.
 The next stages are alcoholic hepatitis and cirrhosis.

-• Non-alcoholic fatty liver disease ((NAFLD): Non-alcoholic fatty liver disease is the condition in which excess build-up of fat occurs in the liver in people who do not consume alcohol.
+Non-alcoholic fatty liver disease is the condition in which excess build-up of fat occurs in the liver in people who do not consume alcohol.
 The 2 forms of NAFLD are:

 • Simple fatty liver: This condition is characterized by the deposition of fat in your liver but little or no inflammation or liver cell damage.
 Simple fatty liver usually does not progress enough to cause liver damage or complications.